-The subject of this review is the IWB tuckable leather holster for a Ruger SR9C.
-While the people at 7.62 Precision only asked me for an honest review, I can honestly say this:
+The subject of this review is the Front Line IWB tuckable leather holster for a Ruger SR9C, and after using it for a while, I can honestly say this:

 Security here means the clear impression, when wearing the holster, that neither it or the gun are going anywhere.
 It is a sense of security that the gun is accessible, yet absolutely secure in its nest.